 Disaster struck, on 14th February 1944, when the Reading Room was burnt down.
 The cause of the disaster was a young boy from the village school (name withheld!!) who decided it would be fun to set fire to a nearby pile of straw.
 The blaze quickly spread to the Reading Rooms destroying everything.
 During the war years the Reading room had been used by the School to educate evacuees.
 The Head Teacher’s log records that the fire destroyed 13 desks from Bristol, 4 from West Ham and 6 from Somerset, presumably provided for each of their evacuees.
 The rooms were valued by the insurance company at the time at £300.

 It was not until after the war that steps were taken to replace the Reading Room with a Village Hall.
-Click HERE to see the history of the Village Hall.
+Click on this link to see the History of the Village Hall .

 All other meetings were held in the Vicarage so the “Old Room” may have been the name of a room in the vicarage.